Anjanaa03/WalmartsalesAnalysis/README.md

 "In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
 Each store contains many departments, and participants must project the sales for each department in each store.
 To add to the challenge, selected holiday markdown events are included in the dataset.
 These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-## Purposes Of The Project
+## Objective of project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The main goal of this project is to analyze Walmart’s sales data to understand:

+The performance of different product lines.
+The factors influencing customer purchasing decisions.
+Sales trends across branches and product lines.
+Strategies to optimize and improve sales performance.

 ## About Data